GMPavanLab/SwarmCGM/README.md

 pip/pip3 install numpy scipy matplotlib MDAnalysis pyemd fst-pso pyyaml
 ```

-which will install in about 2-5 minutes on a machine with the "testing purposes" hardware described.

-If you are having troubles installing or using this software, please [drop us an Issue](https://github.com/GMPavanLab/SwarmCGM/issues).
+If you are having troubles installing or using this software, please [drop us an Issue](github.com/GMPavanLab/SwarmCGM/issues).

 Tested python & package versions:
 - python: 3.6.12, 3.8.5